Sales & Support: +1 (480) 360-6463

 3. Could you give me an example of good time management skills?

-What are the Educational Requirements For a Physical Therapist?
+What are the Educational Requirements for a Physical Therapist?

 A physical therapist must have completed a doctoral program in physical therapy, which takes three years to finish and requires a bachelor’s degree first.
-A clinical internship in an area such as orthopedic care or acute care is also required of a Physical Therapist.

 Physical therapists are required to be licensed, however, the particular criteria vary by state.
 The National Physical Therapy Examination is a single exam that all states require.